IRSA Releases 30,400 Cusecs Water - UrduPoint

 The water level in the Jhelum River at Mangla Dam was 1178.

 Similarly from the Kabul River, 7,900 cusecs of water was released at Nowshera and 13,100 cusecs from the Chenab River at Marala.
-The total water storage stood at 5.611 million acre feet.
+The total water storage stood at 5.655 million acre feet